skythelimitdt/data_analytics_proj1/README.md

 - Sezer Bozoglan

 ## Project Overview
-We chose World Energy Consumption dataset for this project.
+For this project, we selected the World Energy Consumption dataset to analyze global energy trends and their relationship with various economic and environmental factors.

 ### Analysis:
-We answered these questions:
+We explored the following questions:

-- What is the relationship between energy production per capita and energy consumption per capita across countries?
+- What is the relationship between energy production per capita and energy consumption per capita across different countries?
 - Is there a correlation between renewable energy consumption and GDP?
-- Is there a correlation between Total Energy Consumption per capita and Total Energy Production per capita in different continents?
+- Is there a correlation between total energy consumption per capita and total energy production per capita across different continents?
-- How do energy production and consumption fluctuations correlate with major events?
+- How do fluctuations in energy production and consumption correlate with major global events?
 - What are the projected renewable energy consumption trends for the next 50 years based on current data?

 ## Data Collection
 Data was collected from Kaggle: [link to data](https://www.kaggle.com/datasets/pralabhpoudel/world-energy-consumption/data)

 ## Data Cleanup
-  - Filled all missing fields with 0s
+  - Filled missing data fields with 0s to ensure consistency
-  - Created additional fields: non_renewables_consumption, Total Energy Consumption, non_renewables_production, Total Energy Production, non-renewables_prod_per_capita, total_prod_per_capita, non-renewables_cons_per_capita, total_cons_per_capita
-- Created DataFrames for 'countries' and 'continents'
+  - Created additional fields for a more comprehensive analysis:
+  -   Non-renewables consumption
+  -   Total energy consumption
+  -   Non-renewables production
+  -   Total energy production
+  -   Non-renewables production per capita
+  -   Total production per capita
+  -   Non-renewables consumption per capita
+  -   Total consumption per capita
-- Our analysis range was 1985-2022
+- The analysis period spanned 1985-2022
-- Renewable energy projections covered 2010-2022
+- Renewable energy projections were analyzed for the years 2010-2022

 ## Report
-Key Points:
+**Key Insights:**
-- Our report analysis looked at Renewable and non-renewable energy data, production and consumption data, countries and continents and GDP.
+- Our analysis focused on both renewable and non-renewable energy data, covering production and consumption across countries, continents, and their relationship with GDP.
-- 37 countries in the data represented about 90% of World's production/consumption so our analysis for World's Energy Consumption and Production was based on these top countries.
+- 37 countries in the dataset represented approximately 90% of global energy production and consumption, so our findings were primarily based on these countries.
-- We created top_countries_renewable_cons and top_countries_renewable_prod that represented 80% of World's Renewable Energy Consumption and 77% of the World's Renewable Energy Production
+- We created datasets for top_countries_renewable_cons and top_countries_renewable_prod, which represent 80% of the world’s renewable energy consumption and 77% of global renewable energy production, respectively.

 **Pie graph showing renewable energy consumption categories for year 2022**
 ![Renewable Energy Consumption in 2022](Resources/e_renewable_energy.png)